 A field marketer is employed to improve the standards within your store.
 That includes ensuring that all housekeeping standards within the store are upheld and that in-store rules and procedures are followed.

 Your mystery shopper, meanwhile, is there to evaluate these standards.
 Depending on the brief given to them, they will consider different aspects of your store.
-One aspect could be to check that sales assistants and promoters are doing their jobs as required from the supplier and retailer.
+One aspect could be to check that sales assistants and promoters are doing their jobs as required by the supplier and retailer.

 3. Paid to ensure merchandising standards are up to standard vs Paid to shop